Hanniedew/pokemon-nextjs/README.md

 # pokemon-nextjs
-sample fullstack pokemon site to filter and look at statistics of pokemon
+sample fullstack (PERN stack) pokemon site to filter and look at statistics of pokemon

+created with nextjs (react), tailwind, material UI, postgres, express, node